didrichsen/PGR209_Backend_Prog_Exam/README.md

 "createdObject": null
 }

-DeleteResult is used when deleting.
+DeleteResultIds is used when deleting most of the objects.
 Returning a list of Ids if the object is in use and cant be deleted:

 {
 "success": false,